mjke87/wordpress-theme-mindad/readme.txt

 - `category.php` — shows the blog archives for the current category
 - `tag.php` — shows the blog archives for the current tag
 - `comments.php` — shows the comment form and lists comments
-- `front-page.php` — Homepage template that shows the latest blog post
+- `latests-posts.php` — Shows the latest blog posts
 - `404.php` — shows the good old 404 error page with a surprise

 Simply copy any of these files to your child themes root folder and adjust as needed.
 Make sure to preserve the same file name, otherwise the template will not be overridden.